 Addiction, depression, and anxiety over prolonged periods of time can cause damage to our bodies.
 Some examples include gastrointestinal problems, muscle atrophy, and nutrient deficiencies from a lack of proper food sources.
 All of these, if gone unaddressed, have the potential to cause more severe and even deadly health issues.

 Many studies have shown that nutrition is a key part of feeding the brain and reducing anxiety and depression symptoms.
-Students at Red Mountain Sedona receive gentle, intuitive nutrition guidance from our Health and Wellness Coach.
 We educate our students on nutrition and health and coach them to do their own grocery shopping and cook their own meals.

 Nutrition, when combined with therapy, exercise, supportive peer interaction, and mindfulness, work synergistically to help our students feel their best.